nikkilr88/egghead-asciicasts/get-started-using-webassembly-wasm/lessons/javascript-a-first-comparison-of-the-performance-between-js-and-webassembly.md

 The second argument of this function is the imports.
 We need to set the `env`, which contains a `randomf` and the `exp` function.

-The promise gives us back the instantiated module, and we can then read off the `circleCount` and `circleData`_offset from the functions that we exported.
+The promise gives us back the instantiated module, and we can then read off the `circleCount` and `getCircleDataOffset` from the functions that we exported.
 We can construct our typed array data for the `circleData`, using the offset that we've been provided, as well as the fact that we know that it's going to be three times the `circleCount` in length in the WebAssembly memory.

 ```jsx
 <!doctype html>